Stay up to date with the point scorer standings for the 2019 Rugby World Cup here.

 Who Will Be Top Point Scorer At The Rugby World Cup?

-The opening match of the 2019 Rugby World Cup continues to get closer and closer, and the list of teams with a chance of winning longer than ever before.
+The 2019 Rugby World Cup is in the pool stages right now, and the list of teams with a chance of winning longer than ever before.
 To add to that there will be several kickers who will not only look to ensure victory for their team but also may have an eye on being the top points scorer at the tournament.

-So bearing this in mind, this piece is going to give some names who could challenge for this honour, and once the tournament has started we will provide the updated standings to make sure you know who sits atop the leaderboard.
+So bearing this in mind, this piece will provide the updated standings to make sure you know who sits atop the leaderboard.

 Previous Top Point-Scorers At The Rugby World Cup